OFFICIAL BIO: LEARN MORE ABOUT ERIK

 Find access to downloadable press kit materials at the bottom of this page.

 Erik Rasmussen's unique and colorful tenor voice has been described as "youthful, amusing, and crowd-pleasing."
 (Brooklyn Discovery) Hailing from Brentwood, New York, his sensitive artistry and instinctual stagecraft have led him to thrill audiences across the United States.
-Equally at home with a variety of genres including opera, oratorio, art song, and more, he was recently awarded first prize at the 2020 NATS Central New York Finger Lakes Region competition in the Upper Advanced College/Independent Studio category.
+Equally at home with a variety of genres including opera, oratorio, art song, and more, he was awarded first prize at the 2020 NATS Central New York Finger Lakes Region competition in the Upper Advanced College/Independent Studio category.